-The Company's long-term incentive mix for Fiscal 2023 included a positive net income hurdle in order for any RSUs or PSUs to be earned.
-Additionally, the earning of PSUs is tied to productivity targets (hours worked per ton of prime steel shipped and prime shipment net tons) and environmental, social and corporate governance ("ESG") goals (coke oven stack opacity, annual average percentage of coke oven door emissions, controllable absenteeism).
+The Company's long-term incentive mix for Fiscal 2024 included a positive net income hurdle in order for any RSUs or PSUs to be earned.
+Additionally, the vesting of PSUs in Fiscal 2024 was tied to productivity targets (hours worked per ton of prime steel shipped and prime shipment net tons) and environmental, social and corporate governance ("ESG") goals (coke oven stack opacity, annual average percentage of coke oven door emissions, controllable absenteeism).
 Each metric has a minimally acceptable level of performance, below which no payout is provided.
-For Fiscal 2023, the final earning factor on PSUs granted was 29.6% of target.
-The PSUs that were earned based on Fiscal 2023 performance will vest three years following the grant date, and all earned PSUs will be cancelled if the grantee resigns prior to the vesting date.
-As the Company's compensation structure evolves, Algoma intends to set longer term three-year performance goals for the earning of PSUs.
+For Fiscal 2024, Human Resources & Compensation Committee reviewed the Company's performance relative to the metrics above and determined that 19.5% of issued PSUs were earned for Fiscal 2024.
+The PSUs that satisfied the minimum performance conditions based on Fiscal 2024 performance, as well as the RSUs, will vest March 31, 2026 subject to the award holder's continued employment to that date.